skiggety/skiggety-utils/todo_report/README.txt

-Here are the most important 5 todos, most important last, out of 400 total.
+Here are the most important 5 todos, most important last, out of 412 total.
+(Do not edit, this file is generated)
 ================================================================================
-./bin/review:29:# TODO^13: accept --minimum-delay or -m (e.g. auto-ci might want to call this with "-m 30") ./bin/review:25:# TODO^14: avoid forcing the same version of ruby on programs that this may call (maybe be careful not to pass
-./README.md:49:- TODO^15 with Kevin: do rust koans so we can prepare to...
-./bin/review:16:# TODO^15: rbenv version hack similar to what was done in bin/todo with DESIRED_PYTHON_VERSION, but beware of all the
-./bin/demo_ruby_version_hack:4:# TODO^16: finish implementing rbenv version hack similar to what was done in
+./README.md:67:      - TODO^20: TEST 'review dev' inside demo_in_docker (on both laptops)
+./README.md:63:    - TODO^21: TEST installers
+./README.md:64:    - TODO^21: TEST demo_in_docker (on both laptops)
+./README.md:65:      - TODO^22: TEST installers inside demo_in_docker (on both laptops)
+./README.md:66:      - TODO^22: TEST chbs inside demo_in_docker (on both laptops)